Creative Cities

 Home Accreditation Designation

-Becoming a UNESCO Creative City and the accreditation process
+Become a UNESCO Creative City

-?
 Why Apply?

 UNESCO Creative Cities aim to strengthen international cooperation between cities that have recognised creativity as a strategic factor of their sustainable development.
 The UNESCO Creative Cities Network was created in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.

-The 246 cities which currently make up this network work towards a common objective: placing creativity and cultural industries at the heart of their development plans at the local level and cooperating actively at the international level.
+The cities which currently make up this network work towards a common objective: placing creativity and cultural industries at the heart of their development plans at the local level and cooperating actively at the international level.

 Any city that joins the network must work to ‘preserve’ their unique creative field (e.g.Crafts and Folk Art; Design; Film; Gastronomy; Literature; Media Arts; and Music) through public initiatives, local development strategies, and better access to and greater participation in the city’s cultural life.
 Organisations wishing to apply to become a UNESCO Creative City must submit their application through the UK National Commission for UNESCO.
 Information on our UK process, including deadlines for the present cycle, is available in the sections below.

-?
 The Process

 The UNESCO Creative Cities Network (UCCN) aims to strengthen cooperation with and among cities that have recognised creativity as a strategic factor of sustainable development.